x-govuk/govuk-eleventy-plugin/docs/get-started.md

 ## Demo

 You can [see a demo site (opens in a new tab)](/example){target=example} built using this plugin.
 It demonstrates every layout and includes search, sitemap, tags and an RSS feed.

+## Want to build a site using NHS.UK styles?

+Use the [NHS.UK Eleventy Plugin](https://x-govuk.github.io/nhsuk-eleventy-plugin/) to build websites that use NHS.UK components and styles.